camdeno/F16Capstone/README.md

   * Mat files were used to send signals to FlightAxis to use in System Identification
   * F16Constants is used to call the simulink models and provide them initial conditions
     * Testsimulation.slx is the full scale simulink model, it includes control limits, and the state derivative file
-    * F16Simulation_SC.slx is the small scale simulink model, it includes control limes, and the small scale state derivative file
+    * F16Simulation_SC.slx is the small scale simulink model, it includes control limits, and the small scale state derivative file
   * F16sixDegreeFreedom.m and SC.m is the large and small scale state derivatives vector, respectively
 * Python Script
   * This was used at the start of the project and was a start at converting the fortran state derivatives model to python.
 This work was stopped early in the project, but has been archived in the repository